markved/svelte-store-context-routing/README.md

 npm run dev
 ```

 Navigate to [localhost:5000](http://localhost:5000).
-You should see your app running. s
+You should see your app running.
+Cheers!